 Histories can be from a regional or national perspective.

-Applications for projects of this type are not guaranteed funding and must meet the same requirements as any other application to the Trust.
-Applications must be on the Trust’s application form, must be complete, and received by the due date for a funding round.
+Grant requests for projects of this type are not guaranteed funding and must meet the same requirements as any other request to the Trust.

 Examples of all projects recently funded by the Trust are listed on the previous recipients page.

 The Trust may conditionally approve requests on the basis that the project includes certain topics or work.
 In such circumstances, applicants will be given up to two months to advise whether or not they will accept those conditions.

 For more information contact the Advisor to the Trust on 0800 824 824.

 - Grant requests that are of a political nature.